lennilobel/sql2025-workshop-hol-orlando2025/README.md

 4. **AdventureWorks2022 Database**

    Many labs utilize the AdventureWorks2022 sample database.
-Download the `AventureWorks2022.bak` backup file available [here](https://1drv.ms/f/s!AiiTRkT0Yvc4xd8Kz1oSgzjbselEIA?e=yFaqjc) (right-click and open in a new tab)

     * **Option 1: SQL Server 2025 on Windows**

       If you're running SQL Server 2025 directly on Windows:

+      * **Download the backup file:**

+        Download the `AventureWorks2022.bak` backup file available [here](https://1drv.ms/f/s!AiiTRkT0Yvc4xd8Kz1oSgzjbselEIA?e=yFaqjc) (right-click and open in a new tab)

       * **Create a folder:**

         Create a folder on your C: drive called `C:\HolDB`.

       * **Copy the backup file:**

         Move `AdventureWorks2022.bak` from your Downloads folder into `C:\HolDB`.

       * **Restore in SSMS:**
            - Launch SSMS and connect to your local SQL Server instance.